sbmlteam/deviser/README.md

 ## Installation ##

+The deviser release includes bundles/installer for each of the main operating systems.

+### Prerequisites

+1. A C++ compiler must be installed if you wish to compile the libSBML code generated.
+2. A pdflatex compiler must be installed if you wish to generate a pdf from the TeX sources generated.

+**NOTE**: These may already be available on your OS.

-##### Microsoft Windows OS
+### Microsoft Windows OS

-The deviser release includes a windows installation executable.
-When installed this provides the user with the Deviser Edit tool (QtDeviser.exe) and additionally includes a python interpreter and the sbmlpkgspec files for generating SBML L3 Package specifications.
+A windows installation executable which installs the Deviser Edit tool (QtDeviser.exe), all the necessary Deviser files.
+Additionally it includes a python interpreter and the sbmlpkgspec files for generating SBML L3 Package specifications.

-##### Linux OS
+### Linux OS

-##### Mac OS X
+### Mac OS X

+An dmg file is available containing the DeviserEdit Application that embeds the necessary Deviser and sbmlpkgspec files in addition to *docs* and *samples* directories.

+### Source archives

+The source archives contain the Deviser code that can be used via the command line.

 ## Other resources ##